collections_bookmark Part of Bloomburrow

 How often is Karplusan Forest drawn in a Commander game?

-What turn does Karplusan Forest typically hit the battlefield?
+What turn does Karplusan Forest usually hit the battlefield?

 Is Karplusan Forest legal in Commander?

 Yes.
-Karplusan Forest is legal in Commander, as well as in Legacy, Modern, Pioneer, Vintage, Historic, Timeless, Duel Commander, Premodern, and Oathbreaker.
+Karplusan Forest is legal in Commander, as well as Legacy, Modern, Pioneer, Vintage, Historic, Timeless, Duel Commander, Premodern, Brawl, Gladiator, and Oathbreaker.
 It is not legal in Standard, Pauper, or Pauper Commander.
-Its color identity of red-green restricts it to Commander decks whose commanders include both colors.
+The card has been printed across many sets, and the version tracked here appeared in Edge of Eternities Commander.